What is adoptive leave?

 What other types of statutory leave are available to me?

 Paternity leave: This is only available to the parent who does not avail of adoptive leave.
 In this situation the adopting parent is entitled to take 2 weeks’ paternity leave.
 Employers do not have to pay you while you are on paternity leave, but you can get Paternity Benefit from the Department of Social Protection (DSP) if you have enough PRSI contributions.
-Again, check with your union representative to see what is available.
-Further information on paternity leave can be found on our website.
+Again, check with your union rep to see what is available.
+Further information on paternity leave can be found here.